intro2r/intro2r/unit5/labs.md

 2. Calculate the basal area of each tree.

+3. Calculate the total BA of all trees.

-3. Using `tapply()`, calculate the mean BA of each species
+4. Using `tapply()`, calculate the mean BA of each species

-4. Using `tapply()`, what is the total BA of (i) all trees, (ii) alive trees, and (iii) dead trees?
+5. Using one call to `tapply()` what is the total BA of (i) alive trees, and (ii) dead trees?

-5. Write a function to generate a map (an x-y plot) of the trees.
+6. Write a function to generate a map (an x-y plot) of the trees.
 Set some nice defaults.
 Establish a 2 x 3 grid of panels in a figure, and use this function to make a map of each species.

 - - -